 - a.
-The Board of Christian Education (Day School) set tuition and fees for congregation members at a level to provide revenue not to exceed 35% of the school's expenses. - b.
-The Board of Christian Education, in cooperation with the Church Council, reviews the cost of member tuition annually, prior to registration for the upcoming school year. - c.
+The Board of Christian Education, in cooperation with the Church Council, reviews the cost of member tuition annually, prior to registration for the upcoming school year. - b.
 Financial assistance will be provided for any member student based on the family's need.
 St. Peter Lutheran School uses the services of FACTS for confidentially assessing and recommending the suitable level of support.
 See item #14 for details.